The Resident will:

 - Develop an appreciation of scientific thought and methods as applied to the underlying sciences and to practice issues in psychiatry.
 This occurs in an in-depth interactive seminar throughout the year, and through optional tutorials with research scientists in the Department.

 - Develop basic knowledge and understanding of available public psychiatric services, including intake and services in the state hospital system, community agencies and their resources, community mental health clinics, mobile assessment units, residential living options as well as the spectrum of care necessary in the treatment planning for chronically disturbed patients including psychosocial treatments in the day hospital setting.
 This education occurs primarily during the two-month community psychiatry rotation at Thresholds community mental health programs and on their Assertive Community Treatment teams.

-- Continue to develop knowledge and experience in Emergency Psychiatry as the full-time daytime consultant to the general and children’s ER at the University of Chicago.
+- Continue to develop knowledge and experience in Emergency Psychiatry as the full-time daytime consultant to the Adult ER at the, and as the on-call consultant to the children’s ER at the University of Chicago.
 In addition to the necessary general knowledge, knowledge of systems necessary for the psychiatrist consulting to other medical specialties is reinforced.

 - Develop skills as a psychiatrist educator through teaching University of Chicago medical students and through teaching colleagues.
 This occurs regularly on inpatient services, ER, Consultation/Liaison services, in outpatient clinics, as well as in scheduled Psychiatry case conferences.